OpenSwitchNOS/openswitch-ops-webui/docs/webui_dev_guide.md

     if (err) {

 Now proceed past the first breakpoint.
-When **MyTestActions.load()** is invoked, it is intercepted by **MyTestActions.load.listen** and a call is made using the switch at the specified URL.
-When the response arrives the callback is invoked (and now error occurs), the **completed** action in invoked.
+When **MyTestActions.load()** is invoked, it is intercepted by **MyTestActions.load.listen** and a REST call is made to the switch with the specified URL.
+When the response arrives, the callback is invoked.
+Assuming no network/switch error occurs, the **completed** action will be invoked by calling:

     this.completed({
         hostname: res.body.configuration.hostname